-Tropical Storm Lee forms in the Atlantic, tropical depression in Caribbean
+Tropical Storm Maria threatens Caribbean

 Story highlights

-- Lee likely to fade, but tropical depression could bring more trouble to the Caribbean

-- Tropical storm watches already in effect for some islands affected by Hurricane Irma
+- Tropical storm watches are in effect for some islands affected by Hurricane Irma

+- Tropical Storm Lee forms in the eastern Atlantic but is likely to fade

-(CNN)Tropical Storm Lee formed Saturday in the Atlantic Ocean, joining Hurricane Jose and a tropical depression soon expected to become Tropical Storm Maria.
+(CNN)Tropical Storm Maria formed Saturday in the western Atlantic Ocean, prompting a hurricane watch for areas battered by Hurricane Irma last week.

+Maria is about 620 miles east-southeast of the Lesser Antilles and is packing maximum sustained winds of 50 mph.
+The storm is moving toward the Caribbean at 20 mph, according to the National Hurricane Center.

+Maria is expected to gain strength through the weekend and become a hurricane by late Monday, forecasters said.

+That means areas devastated by Irma could again be dealing with hurricane conditions by Tuesday or Wednesday.

+Maria joins Tropical Storm Lee, which formed earlier Saturday in the eastern Atlantic Ocean.

-Lee is spinning about 655 miles west-southwest of the Cabo Verde Islands in the eastern Atlantic off northwest Africa and packing maximum sustained winds of 40 mph, according to the National Hurricane Center.
+Lee is spinning about 655 miles west-southwest of Cape Verde off northwest Africa and packing maximum sustained winds of 40 mph, according to the National Hurricane Center.

 Lee isn't expected to gain much strength over the next 48 hours and will likely fade to a tropical depression by Wednesday without affecting land, the center said.